 - 15 Best Freelance Websites for Beginners

-As a social media manager, I’m sure you have come across some clients who don’t have that many branded photos that you can use in the posts.
+As a social media manager, I’m sure you’ve come across some clients who don’t have that many branded photos that you can use in the posts.

 Instead of making all of the posts designed graphics, which unfortunately don’t do as well images, you can turn to a free stock photo website instead.